-We gather at the Milano airport and depart with our private mini-coach to the region of Emilia-Romagna.
-After about 1 hour we stop in Fontanellato, a small “borgo" counting a little more than 6,000 inhabitants recognized as one of the “Borghi più Belli d’Italia” (most beautiful hamlets of Italy).
+We gather at the Milano airport and depart on our private mini-coach for the region of Emilia-Romagna.
+After approximately one hour we stop in Fontanellato, a small “borgo” containing a little more than 6,000 inhabitants and recognized as one of the “Borghi più Belli d’Italia” (most beautiful hamlets of Italy).

-We will have time to walk around the village on our own before sitting down in “centro” to go through the itinerary of the trip, sipping an aperitivo to inaugurate our wine and food 10-day experience.
+We will have time to walk around the village on our own before sitting down in “centro” to go through the trip itinerary and sip an Aperitivo to begin our 10-day wine and food experience.

-Departure and check in our hotel in Reggio Emilia where we will stay 3 nights.
+We will then depart and check into our hotel in Reggio Emilia where we will stay for 3 nights.

-We visit an aging cellar where the culatello (the inner, best part of the prosciutto) spend its time to mature with the fresh area of the region.
-Here it builds all the flavours and aromas making it one of the top sought-after food rare delicacy.
+We visit an aging cellar where the culatello (the inner, best part of the prosciutto) spends its time maturing in the fresh air of the region.
+It is here that it builds all of its flavours and aromas, making it one of the most sought-after food delicacies.

 Modena DOP Balsamic Vinegar